F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Expectations Regarding Participation

 All University community members are expected to provide truthful information in any report or proceeding under these Procedures.
 Any person who knowingly makes a false statement in connection with the initiation or resolution of a complaint or University-Initiated Investigation under these Procedures may be subject to appropriate discipline.
-Making a good faith report of Discrimination, Harassment and/or Hazing that is not later substantiated is not considered a false statement.
+Making a good faith report of discrimination, harassment, and/or Hazing that is not later substantiated is not considered a false statement.

 Conflicts of Interests or Bias